São Januário: Largest attendances

-Derbies
+Derbies in football

 Until the construction of Maracanã, Vasco used to play the city derbies at São Januário.
 After Maracanã was opened, in 1950, the derbies moved to there.
 Since then, though, a few of those derbies have been played at São Januário, mostly when Maracanã was undergoing refurbishing.
 On February 14, 2016, Vasco return to play a derby in São Januário since 2005, the match was against Flamengo for the Campeonato Carioca, with Vasco winning, 1–0.

 Here is Vasco's home record against its major rivals:

-2011 Military World Games

-The São Januario stadium hosted some matches in the men's and women's football tournament at the 5th CISM Military World Games.